 The Sennheiser HD 1 In-Ear Wireless have an efficient button layout and control scheme.
 They provide call/music, track skipping, and volume controls and an additional button for power and Bluetooth pairing.
 The buttons deliver good tactile feedback, but their position on the left side of the neckband might take a bit of time to get used to.

 The Sennheiser HD1 Wireless are moderately portable headphones.
 They're a lot larger than typical in-ears due to the neckband, but, they're not as cumbersome to carry around on your person as full sized headphones.
 They easily rest around the neck and can be tucked under your shirt or outfit.

-Comes with a sturdy, hard case that will protect the headphones from scratches, falls, and mild water damage.
+The Sennheiser HD1 In-Ear with a sturdy, hard case that will protect the headphones from scratches, falls, and mild water damage.
 However, the case is fairly large which reduces the overall portability of the headphones when they're in their case, although they will easily fit into most bags.

-The Sennheiser HD 1 are decently well-built headphones.
+The Sennheiser HD1 In-Ear are decently well-built headphones.
 The neckband especially is well made, flexible and won't easily break under physical stress.
 Unfortunately, the audio cables are a little thin and susceptible to wear and tear compared to the rest of the build.
 They could snap if they get repeatedly hooked on an item of clothing or by regular wear and tear.
 Also since the audio cables are not replaceable, this reduces the overall build quality.